 8. augmenting trustee powers to comply with the latest Australian budget

-9. dealing with conflict of interest
+9. dealing with conflict of interest between trustees

-10. increasing power of appointment and delegation
+10. increasing power of appointment and delegation for the trustees

 12. minutes to confirm and accept the Deed of Variation